The future of work is changing. Are we ready?

 The future of work is a complex topic to speak about because it’s changing so quickly.

-You may have heard the world we are living in described as VUCA – which stands for volatile, uncertain, complex and ambiguous.
+You may have heard the world we are living in described as VUCA – volatile, uncertain, complex and ambiguous.

 I think that’s a powerful articulation of our currently reality – particularly post-COVID.